incrudable/forms/README.md

 #### control definition properties

-* id - required - Unique identifier useful when persisting controls to a database
 * label - required - human readable value that will label the control on the rendered form
-* name - required - A user friendly display name - useful when viewing a control with a tool such as [Dynamic form admin](https://ng-dynamic-forms-425c3.firebaseapp.com/dashboard)
 * propertyName - required - key that will be used to attach the control to a form group.
 The user supplied value can also be found under this property name.
 Each control must have a unique propertyName